Our Beliefs

 work

-together with other Christian churches whenever possible, and among
+with other Christian churches whenever possible, and

-people of other religions in Canada and throughout the world on matters
+among people of other religions in Canada and

-of justice, peace, and human dignity.
+and human dignity.

 Today,

-celebration.
+cause for celebration.

 Social